 MALE:

-Within the province of Ontario and this University there are a number of expectations with respect to our responsibilities and our rights as they relate to working and living with others.
+Within the province of Ontario and this University, there are a number of expectations with respect to our responsibilities and our rights as they relate to working and living with others.
 These expectations, which have been established by the Ontario government and the University of Waterloo, are set out in both provincial legislation and University Policy.
 For this reason, it is important that we familiarize ourselves with these documents.

 Slide #2